 The Sleep Apnea/Snoring Appliance is made up of 2 small custom-made plastic devices that looks similar to orthodontic retainers or athletic mouthguards.
 They fit over the teeth and are worn while sleeping.
 The device works by moving the lower jaw and tongue forward and opening the airway in the back of the throat to let air flow.

 Most medical insurance policies will cover the cost of this appliance when the patient is diagnosed with Obstructive Sleep Apnea by a certified sleep disorder center.
-At Pi Dental Center, Dr. Balshi and Dr. Wolfinger have treated many patients using custom appliances and night guards.
+At Pi Dental Center, Dr. Glenn Wolfinger has treated many patients using custom appliances and night guards.
 They work closely with physicians and sleep centers to determine a diagnosis and develop the best treatment protocol for each patient.
 Prior to seeking treatment for obstructive sleep apnea at Pi Dental Center, patients should have a sleep study performed at a sleep center.

 The First Step: